fsprojects/fsharp-ai-tools/README.md

     #if INTERACTIVE   -- this is removed in a code block
     ...
     #endif

+    #if COMPILED   -- this is removed in a code block
+    ...
+    #endif

     #if NOTEBOOK   -- this is kept and the #if are removed
     ...